psychemedia/storytelling-notes/the-wish-ring.md

 # The Wish Ring

-I first heard this story told by Daniel Morden as part of his Covid lockdown podcast series, as supported by a stability grant from the Arts Council of Wales's National Lottery Fund (["The Ring", Daneil Morden podcast](https://podbay.fm/p/daniel-morden-storyteller/e/1607284800)).
+I first heard this story told by Daniel Morden as part of his Covid lockdown podcast series, as supported by a stability grant from the Arts Council of Wales's National Lottery Fund (["The Ring", Daniel Morden podcast](https://podbay.fm/p/daniel-morden-storyteller/e/1607284800)).

 <audio controls>
   <source src="https://thecraneskinbag.podomatic.com/enclosure/2020-12-06T12_00_00-08_00.mp3" type="audio/mpeg">